Gymnastics Classes & Enrollment Questions

 Each Camp Session is one week long (Monday-Friday)

-Summer camp cancellations must be before June 1st.
-Cancelations must be made in writing via email and if made on time will receive a full refund.
-For late cancelations, if we can replace your spot in the activity (it must be someone eligible for the program) we will also provide a full refund.
+Summer camp cancellations must be before July 1st.
+Cancellations must be made in writing via email and if made on time will receive a full refund.
+For late cancellations, if we can replace your spot in the activity (it must be someone eligible for the program) we will also provide a full refund.
 All other full or partial refunds are at our discretion.

 We do provide after care for children who need to be picked up later.
 You can register for aftercare on our website for $20 a day.